poole/lanyon/_posts/2021-8-13-a-call-for-blogposts.md

 ## Positive Impact for the Community

-We believe having this call for blog posts as a conference track would increase the posts’ visibility, impact, and credibility, while simultaneously providing benefits to the conference.
+We believe that having a formal conference track for blog posts will increase the posts’ visibility, impact, and credibility, while simultaneously providing benefits to the conference and community.

--   *Adoption*: we think that, with the conference’s stamp, such a format will be more broadly recognized and adopted by the community.
+-   *Adoption*: we think that being backed by a conference will make the format more broadly recognized and adopted by the community.

--   *Accessibility*: maintaining a blog is time consuming , and requires many blog posts to gain a stable following.
+-   *Accessibility*: maintaining a blog is time consuming, and requires many posts to gain a stable following.
 By allowing researchers to publish a single post, we will permit occasional blog writers to publish their ideas, something that is relatively impossible right now.
 Moreover, it will make this format accessible to more